rsnikhil/Forvis_RISCV-ISA-Spec/README.md

 will tell you what version of ghc you have.

-#### One-time build of the `softfloat` C library
+#### Optional one-time build of the `softfloat` C library

+If you are not interested in the RISC-V F and D extensions (single- and double-precision floating point), you can skip this section and its steps.

+By default, the Makefile builds a Forvis simulator **without** F and D because the build is a little more involved, using the Berkeley 'softfloat' IEEE floating point emulation library and the Galois Haskell foreign-function interface wrappers for softfloat.

+To include F and D, you should first uncomment the `# FLOAT := yes` line in the Makefile.

-Next, you need to the following one-time action to get, build and install the Berkeley 'softfloat' IEEE floating point emulation library.
+Next, you need the following one-time action to get, build and install the Berkeley 'softfloat' .

         $ make  build_softfloat